-1.2 Urban Development Areas
+2. Urban Development Areas

-The Bowen Hills Urban Development Area (UDA) was declared by regulation by the Minister for Infrastructure and Planning on 27 March 2008.
+Bowen Hills Urban Development Area (UDA) was declared by regulation by the Minister for Infrastructure and Planning on 27 March 2008.

-1.3 Purpose of the development scheme
+3. Purpose of the Development Scheme

-The Bowen Hills UDA Development Scheme has been prepared in accordance with the Act and is applicable to all development on land within the boundaries of the UDA.
+Bowen Hills UDA Development Scheme has been prepared in accordance with the Act and is applicable to all development on land within the boundaries of the UDA.
 It is a statutory instrument and has the force of law.

-From the date of approval, it replaces the Interim Land Use Plan for the UDA which commenced upon declaration and remained in place during the period of preparation of this development scheme.
-A development scheme is one of the primary mechanisms the ULDA uses to deliver on the main purposes of the Act.
+From the date of approval, it replaces the Interim Land Use Plan for the UDA which commenced upon declaration and remained in place during the period of preparation of this Development Scheme.
+A Development Scheme is one of the primary mechanisms the ULDA uses to deliver on the main purposes of the Act.

-As prescribed by the Act, the main purposes of the Development scheme are to facilitate:
+As prescribed by the Act, the main purposes of the Development Scheme are to facilitate -

-- (i) the availability of land for urban purposes - (ii) the provision of a range of housing options to address diverse community needs - (iii) the provision of infrastructure for urban purposes

-- (iv) planning principles that give effect to ecological sustainability and best practice urban design - (v) the provision of an ongoing availability of affordable housing options for low to moderate income households.
+- (a) the availability of land for urban purposes; - (b) the provision of a range of housing options to address diverse community needs; - (c) the provision of infrastructure for urban purposes; - (d) planning principles that give effect to ecological sustainability and best practice urban design; and - the provision of an ongoing availability of affordable housing options for low to moderate income households.

-Through the development scheme, development in the Bowen Hills UDA will contribute to achieving the following goals:
+Through the Development Scheme, development in Bowen Hills UDA will contribute to achieving the following goals -

-• Promoting and maintaining liveable communities.
+Promoting and maintaining liveable communities.

-Communities within the Bowen Hills UDA will be diverse, safe and healthy, have access to services, jobs and learning, foster active local participation and will be pleasant places to live, work and visit while enhancing the value of existing neighbourhoods.
+Communities within Bowen Hills UDA are diverse, safe and healthy, have access to services, jobs and learning, foster active local participation and are pleasant places to live, work and visit while enhancing the value of existing neighbourhoods;